epassi/responsify/README.md

 #Responsify

-Created for designers, this repository serves as a template for generating a single responsive page from a set of layout comps or wireframes.
-Helpful for simulating a responsive layout.
+Created for designers, this repository serves as a template for generating responsive pages from a set of layout comps or wireframes.
+Helpful for simulating responsive layouts.

-At the moment, you can generate only one page.
-Future versions aim to generate multiple pages.

 ###Required software
 You'll need to install this software before using Responsify.
 This has been tested on Mac OS only.